 The working group, co-hosted by ASU and Facebook, agreed to use the Chatham House Rule.
 That means each member is free to say that he or she was at the meeting, but no one can disclose who else was there, or who said what.

-First, for clarity’s sake: As I see it, “fake news” is news that is designed to mislead.
+First, for clarity’s sake: As I see it, and as the Associated Press defines it, “fake news” is totally phony content that is meant to mislead you.
 It is specious.
 A fraud.
 A sham.
 A con.
 Fake-news web sites know the stories they create are false.
 They spread hoaxes by crafting them to resemble actual news stories.

 These “stories” succeed only to the extent that they deceive.
 The Web site creators often do all this to make money and/or wield political influence.

 Sloppy journalism is not fake news.
 All journalists make occasional mistakes, but there is no intent to deceive.

 As a lifelong news professional, my own starting point on the power of news literacy can be found in something my wife and I wrote decades ago: